aminulislamtutul/Manual_Testing_E_Commerce_Website/README.md

 ## What is Manual Testing?
 Manual testing is the process of manually testing software for defects.
-It requires a tester to play the role of an end user where by they use most of the application's features to ensure correct behavior.
+It requires a tester to play the role of an end user, using most of the application's features to ensure correct behavior.
 ## Project Overview
 Dazzle is a modern, responsive e-commerce website designed to provide a seamless online shopping experience for users.
 The platform includes product browsing, user authentication, shopping cart functionality, order management, and a secure checkout process.
 ### **Features**
 - User registration and login
 - Search functionality
 - Cart functionality
-- Pre order management
+- Pre-order management
 - Checkout
 - Header section
 - Body section
 - Footer section
 - GUI
-## Table of Content
+## Table of Contents
 - Test plan
 - Mind maps
 - Test scenarios
 - Test case
-- Test summery report
+- Test summary report
 - Bug report
 - Test metrics
 ## Mind Maps